prioseco/prioseco.github.io/README.md

 I work in General Relativity in black holes description, and in Mathematical Physics in Vlasov-Poisson system.

-My scientific interest is principally motivated by a "realistic" description of matter around Black Holes, in particular I used a description known as Kinetic Theory of gases .
+My scientific interest is principally motivated by a "realistic" description of matter around Black Holes, in particular I used a description known as Kinetic Theory of gases.
+By applying this approach to the matter around black holes, we seek to better understand how it behaves and interacts with extreme gravity in those regions.

 In parallel, I am an ongoing data scientist in 2023.